Truth1984/thread_pool/README.md

 ### async storage(callback = (store = {}) => {})

-synced storage, can communicate between different threads, can be used by both `single` and `pool`, any change on the `store` will be reflected on the original `pool.storage`
+thread-safe & synced storage, can communicate between different threads, can be used by both `single` and `pool`, any change on the `store` will be reflected on the original `pool.storage`

 ```js
 pool.storage.p = 0;